John Baron promoted to Geo-Environmental Associate

 Can you tell us about your role?

-My day to day involves the overall project management of the geo-environmental team, as we undertaken anywhere between 20 – 40 individual project per month.
+My day to day as a Geo-Environmental Associate involves the overall project management of the team, as we undertaken anywhere between 20 – 40 individual project per month.
 I am responsible for assuring that siteworks are booked, reports are checked and issued on time and most importantly that health and safety processes are adhered to.
 My role also includes bidding and winning work, keeping in close contact with existing clients and developing relationships outside of this network.
 With seniority comes responsibility, so the admin and financial responsibilities have grown accordingly!

 What does this promotion mean to you?

-This promotion is the first time in my career that I have really felt like I have achieved something and I recognise the faith that the company is putting in me by promoting me to this role.
+This promotion to Geo-Environmental Associate is the first time in my career that I have really felt like I have achieved something and I recognise the faith that the company is putting in me by promoting me to this role.
 The previous promotions from Engineer to Senior Engineer and then to Principal, whilst appreciated, felt somewhat expected in terms of the point I was at in my career.
 However, this step up and the expectations that come with the role feel more like a personal achievement and a recognition of ability, rather than ‘time served’.